no-such-anthony/net-run/README.md

 # net-run

-A micro Nornir/Ansible like automation poc tool built to experiment with Netmiko 4.
+A micro Nornir/Ansible like automation poc tool.
+Uses Netmiko 4.

 - Inventory (inc inheritance) and threading are similar to Nornir.
 - The tasks in a taskbook are similar to Ansible Playbook but in a Python array.